bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

-So, moving from C to D requies giving up 10 mil barrels of oil.
+So, moving from C to D requires giving up 10 mil barrels of oil.

 ### Additional notes:
 - Economic growth results in the PPF shifting outwards